SMI Supplier Diversity Playbook

 Successful supplier diversity programs include a dedicated full-time employee responsible for supplier diversity.
 This individual is responsible for the daily duties to execute and measure the supplier diversity program.
 Collaboration and engagement across different areas

-of expertise support the execution of supplier diversity strategy, ownership over the work, and decision-making authority.
+of expertise support the execution of a supplier diversity strategy, ownership over the work, and decision-making authority.

 Partnerships & Community Engagement